brhomapps/How-to-Localization-Flutter-App-to-Multi-Languages-/README.md

 Also, this application is persisting the selected used shared_preferences package with button switcher between languages

-Video tutorial:
+# Video tutorial:

 https://youtu.be/49rCqi-rkTE

- If you want to get the source code, please subscribe to the channel, comment and send the video link to my email brhomapps@gmail.com
+# if you want source code :
+please subscribe in my channel and send me the link of video to my Email: brhomapps@gmail.com

 Our site :